Skip to main content

 The example will guide you through:

-• Installing and running the generic domain with Docker
+• Installing and running the delta Gateway with Docker

 • Generating test keys for users and token mints